wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 - various external libraries and styles
 - `assets/*`: files relating to app metadata, such as `favicon.ico`

-All files except for `assets/*` are minified and bundled together into one HTML file to reduce the file size and amount of round trips required for the end user.
+All files except for `assets/*` are minified and bundled together into one HTML file to reduce the file size and amount of round trips required for the end user. [client.ts](./build/client/client.ts) takes care of building, invoked by [npm run build-client](./build/package.json).

 ### Data

-Data fetching and processing is done by [data.ts](./build/data/data.ts).
+Data fetching and processing is done by [data.ts](./build/data/data.ts), invoked by [npm run build-data](./build/package.json).

-### Build

-Both the worker and client app need to be built. [client.ts](./build/client/client.ts) and [npm run build-worker](./build/package.json) take care of building.

-Building the worker requires at least clang 7 and lld 7.
-See [Edgesearch](https://github.com/wilsonzlin/edgesearch) for more details.